Forensic Computer Analyst Career Guide

 Before you can fulfill a role as a forensic computer analyst, you will need to complete a few educational requirements.
 A bachelor’s degree in cybersecurity and information assurance is an ideal place to start.
 This type of degree will give you important skills and experience working with network security, software systems, programming languages, and computer forensics.
-It will be vital to understand how IT works along with the data privacy and network security that will be crucial in preparing for this type of career.
-Additionally you may need some experience in the field to move into a computer forensic position, so internships and entry-level positions can be key to preparing you to move up in your career.
+It will be vital to understand how IT works, along with the data privacy and network security knowledge that will be crucial in preparing for this type of career.
+Additionally you may need some experience in the field in order to move into a computer forensic position, so internships and entry-level positions can be key to preparing you to move up in your career.

 Cybersecurity and Information Assurance – B.S.

 Protect your career and earning potential with this degree....